QuantEcon/lecture-python-intro/lectures/inequality.md

 df_income_wealth.head(n=5)
 ```

-The following code block uses data stored in dataframe `df_income_wealth` to generate the Lorenz curves.
+The next code block uses data stored in dataframe `df_income_wealth` to generate the Lorenz curves.

 (The code is somewhat complex because we need to adjust the data according to
 population weights supplied by the SCF.)